stefan-golinschi/airprint-brother-l2312d/README.md

   * removed `selinux` configurations from the control scripts.
   * changed default architecture from `i386` to `amd64`.

+The driver named `hll2310dpdrv-4.0.0-1.all.deb` is meant to be installed on armhf architectures.

 ## Adding a printer in CUPS

 In order to add/configure a printer to use the official driver, please use `Brother HLL2310D for CUPS(en)` driver from the CUPS web UI.